 The first question we are likely to be asked, often before we have even seen the mixer, is what will be the cost?
 It must be understood that it is not practicable for us to offer a service of providing estimates in advance of undertaking work, as it is impossible for us to know how many hours and what spare parts will be needed to restore a mixer to its original specification.
 Also in the film and broadcast industries time is usually of the essence and down time must be minimised.
 The important thing is that damage or malfunction be repaired as soon as possible at reasonable cost and to the standards always operated in our factory, so the mixer can be returned to service.

 So what will it cost?
 As a guideline, there is a minimum charge of £90, which includes handling charges and the first hour of technician's labour, but not parts, return carriage or VAT.
 Parts are charged according to our Parts Price List, which can be supplied on request.
 Additional hours are charged at £60 or a fraction thereof.

 How long will it take?
-In practice we find that mixers are usually returned within ten days of receipt.
-But, exceptionally, lack of feedback from the customer or other peculiar circumstances may lead to this period being exceeded, as will the volume of mixers received for service and repair.
+In practice we find that simple repairs are usually returned within ten days of receipt.
+Complex repairs or faults of an intermittent nature may lead to this period being exceeded, as will the volume of mixers received for service and repair.

 How to pay?
 Mixers being returned by broadcasters, hire companies and others who have established credit facilities with us should ensure they are accompanied by an official order to avoid delays.
 Those without such facilities will be asked to pay for repairs before the mixer is returned, which is usually accomplished by credit card -a process best completed by telephone.

 What else should I do?
 Before sending a mixer for repair it is worthwhile making a final check that it is actually faulty and that the problem is not caused by cabling or other external equipment.
 Do not return carrying bags or other gear which will only add needlessly to shipping costs.
 Pack the mixer carefully to avoid further damage in transit.
 Tissue paper and a jiffy bag will not do!